Geico Home Insurance Review

 • Confidence — It is extremely important for insurance companies to fulfill customers’ claims.
 Companies with sound financial strength ratings indicate a positive history of being able to pay out claims.
 We measured this using AM Best’s ratings, which specializes in assessing the financial strength of insurance companies.

 • Customer Experience — The amount of complaints a company receives is an indicator of the overall customer experience as it expresses dissatisfaction.
-We have based this measure on the NAIC National Complaint Index.
+We base this measure on the NAIC National Complaint Index (industry average = 1.00; above 1.00 indicates more complaints than expected for the company’s market share).

 The Competition

 CompanyReviews.com ScoreAM Best Financial Strength RatingJ.D.
-Power 2019 ScoreNAIC Customer Complaints
+Power (latest)NAIC Customer Complaints

 Geico vs. State Farm

-When we compared customer complaints for Geico versus State Farm home insurance, State Farm has fewer complaints than Geico although most of the complaints from Geico’s customers are based on its auto insurance business.
+When we compared customer complaints for Geico versus State Farm home insurance, State Farm generally has fewer complaints than Geico at the brand level because several GEICO underwriting entities post above-average NAIC Complaint Index values in the Private Passenger Auto line (industry average = 1.00).
+Most of the complaints associated with the GEICO brand stem from auto, not homeowners.
 Another stand-out factor for State Farm is that the provider is a top-rated company in our survey for the best homeowners insurance companies

 Geico vs. Allstate

-Looking at customer complaints for Geico versus Allstate, the latter has a wider array of discounts like early signing discounts and homebuyer discounts, which Geico does not advertise.
-Another big difference is that Allstate underwrites all of its homeowners insurance policies, while Geico works with a network of partners for this type of insurance.
-Both companies have intuitive websites and apps and serve the 50 states in the United States.
+Looking at customer complaints for Geico versus Allstate, the latter markets a wider array of optional features and discounts (e.g., new-car replacement, accident forgiveness, telematics) that Geico does not always advertise for homeowners, and Allstate underwrites its own homeowners policies while Geico works with a network of partners.
+Both companies offer intuitive websites and apps and maintain national presence, but availability and discounts vary by state.

 The Bottom Line

-Geico is a well-known, popular insurance company that offers homeowners coverage on par with competitor companies.
-It may be worth getting a quote to see if it offers a competitive premium for the coverage you need.
+Geico is a well-known, popular insurance brand that offers access to homeowners coverage through partner insurers.
+It may be worth getting a quote to see if it offers a competitive premium and features for the coverage you need.
 The provider’s leading apps, tools, and website support make it very accessible to customers.

-Although the company has received more complaints than the industry average, most aren’t related to homeowners insurance.
-Since Geico offers coverage nationwide, it could be a solid choice for homeowners insurance who want to purchase more than one policy.
-Current Geico insurers can get a good deal by bundling their coverages.
+Although the brand is associated with more regulator complaints than the industry average in auto insurance, most aren’t related to homeowners insurance.
+Since Geico offers coverage nationwide through partner carriers, it could be a solid choice for homeowners who want to purchase more than one policy.
+Current Geico policyholders may also save by bundling their coverages.

 Geico Home Insurance FAQ